Jul 01, 2024

 How can I snag cheap flights to NYC?

 Stay open to adjusting your travel dates and book flights into airports outside Manhattan.
 Make use of flight comparison platforms and apps to find cheap flights.
 Consider flying into John F. Kennedy International Airport (JFK airport), LaGuardia Airport (LGA airport), or Newark Liberty International Airport (EWR airport) for more options.
-Additionally, booking in advance and being flexible with your travel times can help you secure the best deals.
+Booking in advance and being flexible with your travel times can help you secure the best deals.

 What activities can I enjoy in NYC?